Craigson/Intro_to_Cinder_0.9.0/README.md

 -	“void” allows us to create functions that don’t return anything
 -	Eg.	void myApp::setup()
 		{
-			cout << “this function doesn’t return anything” << endl;
+			cout &lt;&lt; “this function doesn’t return anything” &lt;&lt; endl;
 		}
 </pre>
 <pre>
 Vectors
 -	A vector is type of C++ container, similar to an array
--	We declare a vector using vector<T>, where ‘T’ represents the Type
+-	We declare a vector using vector&lt;T&gt;, where ‘T’ represents the Type
 - 	Eg. a vector containing integer values will be declared like this:
 -	vector &lt; int &gt; myIntegerContainer;
 </pre>